After a premature birth: dads’ feelings

 It’s also normal and understandable to feel lost or stretched between responsibilities at home – including looking after other children – hospital and work.

-Whatever the situation and your feelings about it, your needs can sometimes get forgotten, with family and hospital staff focusing on your premature baby and your partner.
+Whatever the situation and your feelings about it, your feelings and needs can get forgotten, with family and hospital staff focusing on your premature baby and your partner.

-You don’t have to bounce back emotionally straight after the birth.
-It’s a good idea to take time to think about your feelings and needs, and take time for yourself – even if it’s a 30-minute nap or a hot shower.
+But acknowledging your emotions and needs is a healthy thing to do.
+It’s good to take time to think about your feelings and needs.
+Take time for yourself too – even if it’s just a 30-minute nap or a hot shower.

-Talk to someone you can trust, like your partner, a friend or family member.
-You could also talk with the social worker or other health professional at the hospital or ring MensLine on 1300 789 978.
+It also helps to talk to someone you can trust about how you’re feeling, like your partner, a friend or family member.
+You could also talk with the social worker or another health professional at the hospital or ring MensLine on 1300 789 978.

 – Rex, dad of a premature baby

 As a dad, you have a big impact on your child’s development from birth.
 Newborn babies are born ready to connect with both their parents.

 The earlier you hold your premature baby and get involved in his care, the sooner you’re likely to feel affection and love for your baby.
 And a close relationship between you and your baby can help you feel better about yourself and better able to cope.